-But a tortuous leadership contest in the Social Democratic party (SPD), the junior partner in Merkel's ruling grand coalition, has convinced many Christian Democrats to swing behind Kramp-Karrenbauer, party sources said.
+But a tortuous leadership contest in the Social Democrats (SPD), the junior partner in Merkel's ruling grand coalition, has convinced many Christian Democrats to swing behind Kramp-Karrenbauer, party sources said.
 This is partly also for lack of a convincing alternative.

 "Looking at the SPD, we see the situation they have fallen into and we see that if we remain preoccupied with ourselves, then we won't be crowned with success," a senior CDU official, speaking on condition of anonymity, said before the congress in the city of Leipzig.

-The SPD has been leaderless since June when Andrea Nahles resigned after the centre-left party's worst result in a European Parliament election.
-The SPD, Germany's oldest party, is polling at about 15%, only just better than all-time lows.
+The SPD has been leaderless since June when Andrea Nahles quit after its worst result in a European Parliament election.
+Germany's oldest party is polling at about 15%, only just better than all-time lows.

 The CDU's youth wing wants the congress to discuss holding a ballot of members on who should be the conservative bloc's candidate as chancellor at the next federal election, due in 2021, but the party's establishment opposes the initiative.

-"Either we change our policy, or people will change the composition of the Bundestag (lower house of parliament)," CDU Saxony state premier Michael Kretschmer told business daily Handelsblatt, adding he was not interested in a party leadership debate.
+"Either we change our policy, or people will change the composition of the Bundestag," CDU Saxony state premier Michael Kretschmer told business daily Handelsblatt, adding he was not interested in a party leadership debate.